Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 * Change permissions on directories.
 2. Achieve an important milestone in your journey toward managing authorization in Linux.

-# 7. Use Linux Commands to Manage File Permissions
+# 1.7 Portfolio Document: Demonstrating File Permission Management in Linux

 > Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.